Sammy Davis Jr. Now

 Sammy Davis Jr. Now is a 1972 album by Sammy Davis Jr. The album features the number one hit "The Candy Man", a Grammy-nominated song.
 The rest of the album is made up of standards, big ballads and soul tracks.

+Chart performance

+The album debuted on Billboard magazine's Top LP's & Tape chart in the issue dated April 29, 1972, peaking at No. 11 during a twenty-six-week run on the chart.